Vienna BioCenter PhD Program Steering Committee

 Julius Brennecke is a group leader at IMBA and believes that the culture of a research environment is instrumental for scientific discovery and for students and postdocs to develop out of the box ideas and careers.
 His motivation in the steering committee is to foster an inclusive, safe, yet ambitious research culture and, at the same time, to improve how we communicate these values to the outside in order to attract future talent.

-Alex Stark - IMP
+Andrea Pauli - IMP